onestardao/WFGY/ProblemMap/Atlas/README.md

 ## Closing note

-This folder is where the atlas becomes a real system.
+This folder is where the Atlas becomes a real system.

 The main page tells you what the product is.
 This hub tells you how the system is organized.